ministryofjustice/laa-assess-crime-forms/README.md

 - seccompProfile.type - The Secure Computing Mode (Linux kernel feature that limits syscalls that processes can run) options to use by this container.
 Currenly defaults to RuntimeDefault which is the [widely accepted default profile](https://docs.docker.com/engine/security/seccomp/#significant-syscalls-blocked-by-the-default-profile)
 - capabilities - The POSIX capabilities to add/drop when running containers.
 Currently defaults to drop["ALL"] which means all of these capabilities will be dropped - since this doesn't cause any issues, it's best to keep as is for security reasons until there's a need for change

+**11. Controller Param Validation**
+We have an additional layer of security in our controllers to validate url parameters via "Param Validators" which exist in the [param_validator directory](app/param_validators).
+These use [ActiveModel](https://api.rubyonrails.org/classes/ActiveModel/Model.html) to define expectations of parameters used within the controller.
+We then have the ability to use the valid? method or check individual validation errors to handle actions accordingly for invalid params.
+This is not a replacement for constraints and we should still use those when we want to definitely block certain request configurations (e.g. blocking a list of ip addresses).

 ## Maintenance Mode
 This service has a maintenance mode which can be used to prevent users taking actions on the system.